markdumay/restic-unattended/README.md

 ## About
 [Restic][restic_url] is a fast and secure backup program.
 It supports  many backends for storing backups natively, including AWS S3, Openstack Swift, Backblaze B2, Microsoft Azure Blob Storage, and Google Cloud Storage. *Restic-unattended* is a helper utility written in Go to run restic backups with a built-in scheduler.
-Running as an unprivileged Docker container, *restic-unattended* simplifies the management of credentials and other sensitive data by using Docker secrets.
+Running as an unprivileged and hardened Docker container, *restic-unattended* simplifies the management of credentials and other sensitive data by using Docker secrets.

 > **Looking for testers.** *Restic-unattended* has been integration tested with Backblaze B2.
 Your feedback on the integration with any other supported backend is much appreciated.